paulcwarren/spring-content-docs/docs/spring-content-rest-docs.md

 	@ContentLength private long contentLength;
 	@MimeType private String mimeType = "text/plain";

-	...Getters/Setters...
+    ...Getters and setters...
 }
 ```

-The `mimeType` attribute is updated with the Spring Content  `@MimeType` annotation so that Spring Content REST will update its value on our behalf.
+The `mimeType` attribute is updated with the Spring Content  `@MimeType`
+annotation so that Spring Content REST will update its value on our behalf.

 ## Update FileContentStore

-So that we can perform simple CRUD operations, over a hypermedia-based API, update our `FileContentStore` by annotating it with the `@ContentStoreRestResource` Spring Content REST annotation.
+So that we can perform simple CRUD operations, over a hypermedia-based
+API, update our `FileContentStore` by annotating it with the
+`@StoreRestResource` Spring Content REST annotation.

 `src/main/java/gettingstarted/FileContentStore.java`

 ```
 package gettingstarted;

-import com.emc.spring.content.commons.repository.ContentStore;
+import org.springframework.content.commons.repository.ContentStore;

-import internal.com.emc.spring.content.rest.annotations.ContentStoreRestResource;
+import org.springframework.content.rest.StoreRestResource;

-@ContentStoreRestResource
+@StoreRestResource
 public interface FileContentStore extends ContentStore<File, String> {
 }
 ```

 ## Remove FileContentController

-Having made the above updates we can remove our `FileContentController` as it is now surplus to requirements.
-Spring Content REST will provide these endpoints for us.
+Having made the above updates we can remove our `FileContentController`
+as it is now surplus to requirements.
+Spring Content REST will provide
+these endpoints for us.

 ## Build an executable JAR

 If you are using Maven, you can run the application using `mvn spring-boot:run`.
-Or you can build the JAR file with `mvn clean package` and run the JAR by typing:
+Or you can build the JAR file with `mvn clean package` and run the JAR
+by typing:

 `java -jar target/gettingstarted-spring-content-rest-0.0.1.jar`